denisecase/kafka-api/README.md

 ## Start Kafka Service

-Start the Kafka service.
+Start Kafka service.
-Open a new PowerShell As Administrator window in the C:\kafka_2.12-2.2.0\bin\windows folder and run the following.
+Open a new PowerShell As Administrator window in the C:\kafka_2.12-2.4.1\bin\windows folder and run the following.

 Keep the window open.

 ```PowerShell
  .\kafka-server-start.bat .\server.properties
 ```

-## Working with Kafka
+## Working with Kafka - Understand These Commands

-To run these, open PowerShell as Admininstrator in <C:\kafka_2.12-2.3.0\bin\windows>.
+To run these, open PowerShell as Admininstrator in <C:\kafka_2.12-2.4.1\bin\windows>.

 To create a topic called test, run: